eea2003/DSA210-PROJECT/README.md

 - **Spyder (Python IDE):** For coding and development.
 - **Pandas:** For data cleaning, filtering, and structuring.
 - **Matplotlib and Seaborn:** For creating visualizations to identify trends and correlations.
-- **Scikit-learn:** For applying machine learning models to find potential predictors of smoking habits.
 - **Numpy:** For numerical computations.
 - **Scipy:** For statistical analysis of the relationships between variables.
 - **Spotify API:** For importing and analyzing music data.